 How was the content for the certification exam determined?

 Two hundred practicing organizational ombudsman participated in an online job analysis in which they responded to questions about dozens of tasks or "elements" of the organizational ombudsman job, in seven categories or "domains".
 These participants represented diversity in geography, years of experience, practice sector, educational level, and organization size.
 If

 than 90% of the respondents said they performed a particular task or job element, that task or job element was eliminated from the exam content.
 Every task or job element retained for the exam was rated by the respondents to be "moderate to very important" in performing the organizational ombudsman job; these responses were found not to vary by geography, years of experience, sector, or other variable.
-Finally, the responses to the survey served as the basis for relative weighting of the seven domains, so that every certification examination will include 20% questions on conflict management, 15% questions on addressing issues, 10% questions on outreach and education, etc. For more information, please see the
+Finally, the responses to the survey served as the basis for relative weighting of the three domains, so that every certification examination will include 45% questions on Recognizing Ethical Principles and Foundation Theories, 35% questions on Applying Ethical Principles and Foundational Theories with Individuals, and 20% questions on Applying Ethical Principles and Foundational Theories with Organizations.
+For more information, please see the

 Job Analysis Report